Special Educational Needs and Disabilities Information

 2. Identification and assessment of pupils with SEND

-At the start of the Summer term every year, information is gathered on incoming Year 6 students from our five feeder primary schools, from families and agencies such as Educational Psychology, Hearing and Visual Support Services, physiotherapists, speech and language therapists, occupational therapists, Cambridgeshire’s Specialist Teaching Service and any other relevant agencies regarding pupils who are likely to have SEND.
+At the start of the Summer term every year, information is gathered on incoming Year 6 students from our feeder primary schools, from families and agencies such as Educational Psychology, Hearing and Visual Support Services, physiotherapists, speech and language therapists, occupational therapists, Cambridgeshire’s Specialist Teaching Service and any other relevant agencies regarding pupils who are likely to have SEND.
 Information regarding these students is written up and disseminated to staff before the two day Induction Programme in July.